utdata/rwd-mastery-assignments/final-project/rubric-long-session.md

 - A description of your data and the story you hope to get from it.
 - The actual raw data (links to the source site or saved to Google Drive or something I can get to.)
 - Three possible sources, along with their contact information.
+- A diversity statement: As journalists we want to always include a diverse range of people in our reporting.
+As such, I want you to consider the following as you report this story: How might I serve diverse communities and include diverse sources in my reporting and storytelling?
+You’ll also be asked how you met this goal when you turn in your final project.
 - List your editing partner along with one sentence about their proposed project.

-As journalist we want to always include a diverse range of people in our reporting.
-As such, I want you to consider the following as you report this story: How can I serve diverse communities and include diverse sources in my reporting and storytelling?
-You’ll be asked to include a statement answering this question when you turn in your final project.

 ## Cleaned data (50 points)